 For now, if you want to be cuddled by the delicious taste and soft consistency of the classic potato gnocchi, you can try my recipe for classic Potato Gnocchi and also my Stuffed Potato Gnocchi with Gorgonzola or Stuffed Gnocchi with Mozzarella and Tomato.
 Or why not try the aromatic Tarragon Potato Gnocchi, one of my favorite versions!

 Potatoes vs. Sweet Potatoes

 The sweet potato is only distantly related to the potato, as they come from different families.
 Sweet potatoes are also often called yams in North America, but they are also very different from true yams. *identity crisis*

-Sweet potatoes, or batatas, are native from the tropical regions of America and they have a numerous family of over 1000 different varieties.
+Sweet potatoes, or batatas, are native from the tropical regions of America and they have a large family of over 1000 different varieties.

 When it comes to Gnocchi, the most important characteristic of the potato, the main ingredient, is that it needs to be starchy and "mealy".
 That's why you should never use waxy potatoes to make Gnocchi.

-Sweet Potatoes have the perfect consistency and the perfect texture to make great Sweet Potato Gnocchi, so they don’t need any extra ingredient or process.
+Sweet Potatoes have the perfect consistency and the perfect texture to make great Sweet Potato Gnocchi, so they don't need any extra ingredients or process.

 The secret to make perfect Gnocchi